College of Education, Akwanga

-The College of Education, Akwanga is a tertiary institution located in Akwanga town in Akwanga Local Government Area in Nasarawa State, in central Nigeria.
+The College of Education, Akwanga is a tertiary institution located in Akwanga town in Akwanga Local Government Area of Nasarawa State, in central Nigeria.

 The college is led by the following: Rev Jonathan Wakili Thani, Provost; Mr Yakubu Ojegba, Registrar; Mrs Lillian Okpede, Bursar and Dr Mohammed as Librarian.

 History

 The institution was established as the Advanced Teachers College Akwanga in September 1976, by Plateau State edict No. 5 in 1978.
 The edict was then repealed in favour of Nasarawa State Edict No. 16 of 1996 which came into effect on 1 October 1996, after the state was created from Plateau State, by the Abacha government, which transferred the responsibilities of the institution to Nasarawa state government, as a result of the location of the institution in the new Nasarawa state.

 The Advanced Teachers College began academic activities at a temporary site in Jos town with a campus in Akwanga.
 The Advanced Teachers College later moved from Jos to its permanent site in Akwanga, on 1 September 1985.